 You know how to turn an opponent's momentum against him.
-Whenever a Charge is performed against you and you successfully Dodge it, you can make a free Trip attempt against the attacker.
-You do not receive an attempt to Trip if you Parry the charge.
+Whenever a Charge is performed against you and you successfully Dodge, you can make a free Trip attempt against the attacker.
+You don't receive an attempt to Trip if you Parry the charge.

-Incompatible with: Clumsy
+• Incompatible with: Clumsy